 The annual or twice per year performance review has been a hallmark of performance management almost from the beginning.
 However, it’s time to let it die.
 It has officially outlived its usefulness (if it ever really had any).
 Today, you should focus on regular check-ins with your team members rather than pointing out once per year what they’ve been doing wrong.
 Why is that?

 It’s common sense.
 What do you think is going to do more good – course correction provided in a compassionate, ongoing manner, or a critical assessment of your mistakes when it’s too late to make changes?
 You cannot go back and change things you’ve done, so annual assessments come across as punitive, rather than constructive.
 As a manager or leader, it’s your job to build people up and encourage them to do better.
-Regular check-ins do that much better than annual reviews.
+Regular check-ins do that much better than annual reviews in modern performance management systems.

 Focus on Accuracy, Fairness, and Support